The one who feeds pet health

 A lifelong and serial cat owner, Dr. Villaverde tends to adopt older cats.
 Knowing that they are harder to adopt, she feels she is lucky enough to have the resources to care for them.
 Also, an older cat already has its character firmly set and she likes to know what she is getting: A cat with a clear sense of who she or he is.
 Dr. Villaverde acknowledges that it is challenging getting a new cat knowing that they might not have long together.
 But, as she says, someone has to love older pets.
 Having done it three times so far, Dr. Villaverde acknowledges that, even as a vet, her training doesn’t make saying goodbye any easier.

 And despite her training, there are things she can’t fix because the beginning of any pet’s life has a direct influence on the rest of their life.
 In her specialty field, they know that what happens nutrition-wise during the animal’s growth period can have life-long implications.
 That’s why, with her clinical experience in the nutritional management of puppies and kittens, she agreed to join the Royal Canin Puppy & Kitten Expert Board and looks forward to collaborating with the other members, some of whom she already knows professionally.
 The goal?
-To improve cats’ and dogs’ quality of life through better nutrition from the very start.
+To improve cats’ and dogs’ quality of life through better nutrition at the start of it, simply put.